UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

     - Yes, both `scp` and `rsync` is installed on all of our clusters
         - Saga, Fram and Betzy

-- How can we percisely calculate job running time since it may terminate or reimbrushed?
+- How can we precisely calculate job running time since it may terminate or reimbrushed?
     - You can't, but you can give it what you think is too much time and then note down how long it took and adjust the requested time to something just slightly above so you have some margin for next time
     - Keep in mind that asking for too much time will give you a lower priority in the queue, so try to adjust it once you know how much time is required
     - It will benefit you as well as all other users

-- Can you say something on the exit code on the slurm file ? does 0:0 means job excuted sucesfully or?
+- Can you say something on the exit code on the slurm file ? does 0:0 means job executed successfully or?
     - An exit code of `0` means that the job exited successfully
     - Within Slurm the exit code is reported as `<code>:<task>` which is used to show how each task exited, so if you run multiple tasks you can see if every task exited successfully or if any exited with a different code